micheleciciolla/vehicles-platooning/README.md

 <a href="https://www.dis.uniroma1.it/"><img src="http://www.dis.uniroma1.it/sites/default/files/marchio%20logo%20eng%20jpg.jpg" width="500"></a>

 ## Approach
-Our goal is to implement and simulate the control model described in the following papers:
+Our goal is simulate the control model described in one of the following papers:
 * Paoletti, P., & Innocenti, G. (2015).
 Effects of nearest neighborsinteractions on control of nonlinear vehicular platooning.
 European Control Conference (ECC)(pp. 2991-2996)
 * Zegers, J. C., Semsar-Kazerooni, E., Ploeg, J., van de Wouw, N., & Nijmeijer, H. (2017).
 Consensus control for vehicular platooning with velocity constraints.IEEE Transactions on Control Systems Technology,26(5), 1592-1605
 *  **Di Bernardo, M., Salvi, A., & Santini, S. (2014).
 Distributed consensus strategy for platooning of vehicles in the presence of time-varying heterogeneous communication delays.IEEE Transactions on Intelligent Transportation Systems,16(1), 102-112**